-Bat Night is an annual event which happens each August.
+Bat Night is an annual event which happens first of August.
 This free event draws many families to an evening of education and fun for all, P.S.
-Bring the Grandparents Grand Parents!
+Bring the Grandparents

-The Olompali State Park Christmas Bird Count enlisted Five Birders.
-Three of the five birder were Olompali People Board members (OP a non-profit which advocate for the park needs) showed up in one of the biggest rain storms of the year 2016.
-Dress in our best water proof clothing we counted about 25 % of the park.
-Thirty species were recorded all in very small numbers.
+The Olompali State Park is for 4 years now an Audubon Christmas Bird Count section of the Cheep Thrill count.
+We enlisted birders with all levels of skills.
+Currently three of the five birder are The Olompali People Board members (TOP a non-profit which advocate for the park needs).
+We show up regardless of weather.
+During one of the biggest rain storms of the year 2016, dressed in our best water proof clothing, we counted about 25 % of the park.
+Thirty species were recorded.
+In 2017 we counted 42 species in nice weather.

 Hooded Oriole – nest in Olompali State Park

-Rich Cimino and Janet Bodle have completed the California State Parks training and are approved to lead field trips into northern California state parks.
-Our next no charge bird walk will be on January 13th, 2018, starting at 9 AM sharp to 12:30 PM.
+Rich and Janet have completed the California State Parks training and are approved to lead field trips into northern California state parks.
+Our next no charge bird walk will be on February 9, 2019, starting at 9 AM sharp to 11:30 PM.
 Children of all ages are welcomed.
 Bring binoculars.

 Olompali State Historic Park